 Trustees must also ensure their charity does not violate the Terrorism Act 2000 by accidentally funding terrorist acts.
 Be vigilant—perform thorough due diligence and extensive monitoring with all funds given to business partners.
 Contact the authorities immediately if you suspect you have inadvertently financed terrorist activity.

-To speak to the specialists in charity insurance, contact Bollington Insurance's Care Insurance team on 01625 854300, or click here for information on the insurance services we can offer.
+To speak to the specialists in charity insurance, contact Bollington Insurance's Care Insurance team on 01625 854300, or find out more information on the care insurance services we can offer.